sergiusens/snappy-docs/reference/plugins/dump.md

 ---
-title: "The dump plugin"
+title: The dump plugin
 ---

-This plugin just dumps the content from a specified `source`.
+This plugin just dumps the content from a specified source.

 In the cases where dumping the content needs some mangling or organizing one would take advantage of the core functionalities available to plugins